sbcgua/abap_w3mi_poller/README.md

 * Otherwise, create program (SE38) `ZW3MIMEPOLL` and copy the content of `zw3mimepoll.prog.abap` file to it.
 Also create user parameters `ZW3MIMEPOLL_FILE` and `ZW3MIMEPOLL_OBJ` (SE80 => Other objects => Other => SET/GET Parameters or SM30 on TPARA table).

 ## Usage
 Enter filename to poll and target object at selection screen.
+You can also choose multiple polling pairs.
+The first pair is remembered in user parameters for the session live time.

 Optionally, choose if you want to upload the file to SAP or replace the fronend file before the polling start.

 ## Screenshots